Filtering queries by document metadata

 , because null

 is not equal to any string.
-Be careful to not have any typos in your query attribute name, or you may not match any documents!Lists of Strings
+Be careful to not have any typos in your query attribute name, or you may not match any documents!list:

 .
 For example, you can set list:tags